suhock/php-dependency-injection/README.md

 If needed, can also specify your own custom
 [instance providers](#custom-instance-providers).

 This document uses a modified PHP syntax for conveying API information.
-Please refer to the [API syntax](#api-syntax) section for details.

 #### Autowire a class